MAINTAINING YOUR WHEELS

 If you are wondering how much time will be required to care for your wheels, the answer has lot to do with how they are maintained.
 Your local climate and road maintenance can affect the care required and life span of a wheel finish.
-For harsher climates, Redi Credit suggests that you retain your original equipment wheels for optional use as wintertime equipment.
+For harsher climates, you should retain your original equipment wheels for optional use as wintertime equipment.

 Polished aluminum alloy wheels require the highest degree of maintenance and a certain amount of oxidation is to expected as the wheels naturally oxidize with age.
 Polished wheels can be re-polished commercially or by hand after many years of use, effectively restoring them to an almost factory original condition.